 We have entered a new era of global mobility — one where mass gatherings and interconnected travel networks can rapidly amplify infectious disease risks.
 As the 2026 World Cup approaches, how can local public health teams prepare for the challenges that large-scale international events bring?

-In this webinar, we explore the intersection of disease surveillance, global connectivity, and event preparedness, highlighting what health authorities need to know to anticipate and mitigate emerging threats.
+In this webinar, we explored the intersection of disease surveillance, global connectivity, and event preparedness, highlighting what health authorities need to know to anticipate and mitigate emerging threats.

 Equip yourself with the insights needed to safeguard your community during high-impact global events.